build-on-aws/content/posts/data-processing-with-kafka-streams-stateless-operations/index.md

 **Do something for every record**

-[foreach](https://kafka.apache.org/32/javadoc/org/apache/kafka/streams/kstream/KStream.html#foreach(org.apache.kafka.streams.kstream.ForeachAction)) is yet another terminal operation, but accepts a [ForeachAction](https://kafka.apache.org/32/javadoc/org/apache/kafka/streams/kstream/ForeachAction.html) using which you can specify *what* you want to do with each record in the the `KStream`.
+[foreach](https://kafka.apache.org/32/javadoc/org/apache/kafka/streams/kstream/KStream.html#foreach(org.apache.kafka.streams.kstream.ForeachAction)) is yet another terminal operation, but accepts a [ForeachAction](https://kafka.apache.org/32/javadoc/org/apache/kafka/streams/kstream/ForeachAction.html) so you can specify *what* you want to do with each record in the the `KStream`.

 ### Miscellaneous features

-Here are some other useful operations offered by the Kafka Streams API.
+Here are some other useful operations offered by the Kafka Streams API:

 **peek**

 Since `print` is a terminal operation, you no longer have access to the original `KStream`.
 This where [peek](https://kafka.apache.org/32/javadoc/org/apache/kafka/streams/kstream/KStream.html#peek(org.apache.kafka.streams.kstream.ForeachAction)) comes in handy because it returns the same `KStream` instance.
 Just like `foreach`, it accepts a `ForeachAction` which can use to specify what you *want* to do for each record.

-Here is an example of the flexibility that peek offers - not only can you log each key-value pair, but you can also materialized them to an output topic (unlike the `print` operation) using the same chain of method calls:
+The flexibility that peek means that not only can you log each key-value pair, but you can also materialize them to an output topic (unlike the `print` operation) using the same chain of method calls:

 ```java